aubort/opencast-usersguide/docs/events.md

 # Overview

 An Event in Opencast refers to a single lecture, training, or meeting that is automatically recorded or uploaded.
-Events can either stand alone or they can belong to a Series (see also Series section) can be scheduled or created ad-hoc if an institution allows it.
+Events can either stand alone or they can belong to [a Series](series.md) can be scheduled or created ad-hoc if an institution allows it.
 You can access the Events page from the **Main Menu > Recordings > Events**.

 ## How to create an Event